SMS Breslau: 1917–1918

 On 20 January 1918, Midilli and Yavûz Sultân Selîm left the Dardanelles under the command of Vice Admiral Hubert von Rebeur-Paschwitz, who had replaced Souchon the previous September.
 Rebeur-Paschwitz's intention was to draw Allied naval forces away from Palestine in support of Ottoman forces there.
 Outside the straits, in the course of what became known as the Battle of Imbros, the two Ottoman ships surprised and sank the monitors and which were at anchor and unsupported by the pre-dreadnoughts that should have been guarding them.
 Rebeur-Paschwitz then decided to proceed to the port of Mudros; there the British pre-dreadnought battleship was raising steam to attack the Ottoman ships.
 While en route to Mudros Midilli struck a total of five mines and sank; Yavûz hit three mines as well and was forced to beach to avoid sinking.
-Three hundred and thirty of Midilli's crew were killed in her sinking, though the number of survivors differ.
+Three hundred and thirty of Midilli's crew were killed in her sinking, though the number of survivors differs.
 According to Langensiepen & Güleryüz, 162 survivors were rescued by British destroyers, but Hildebrand, Röhr, and Steinmetz state that only 133 men were rescued from the ship.